-There will be 2-3 in class exams (45% of grade) throughout the semester and a required comprehensive final examination (25% of grade).
+There will be 2~3 in class exams (45% of grade) throughout the semester and a required comprehensive final examination (25% of grade).
+Every student is REQUIRED to take a cumulative final exam.
 I will notify the class at least one week in advance as to the date of each in-class exam.
-Before each exam, you will receive a study guide and/or practice problems.
-I will schedule a study session before each exam (either outside or inside of class).
+Before each exam, you will receive a study guide or practice problems.
+I will schedule a study session before each exam typically outside of class time.

-All exams need to be taken in class ON THE DAY OF THE EXAM unless you have made prior arrangements with me.
+All exams need to be taken in class ON THE DAY OF THE EXAM unless you have made prior arrangements with me to take it early.
 Be sure to make all travel plans accordingly as there will be no make-ups for missed exams except in extreme or emergency cases (must provide documentation).
-If you take exams in the LIGHT center, you need to make sure you make an appointment in advance so that you take the final exam at the designated time.
+If you take exams in the LIGHT center, you need to make sure you make an appointment in advance so that you take the final exam at the designated time. \\\Final Date: Thursday, July 26th 9:00~10:35am\\\